 We are getting away with this because we have adopted a model for the data that makes reasonably strong assumptions about the way in which the population mean of Y depends on X. If those assumptions are close to the truth, then the conclusions we draw will be reasonable.
-If the assumptions
+If the assumptions are badly wrong, we are just playing silly games.
+There is a general principle here, one that extends far beyond multiple regression.

-Data Analysis Hint 1 There is a direct tradeoff between amount of data and the strength (restrictiveness) of model assumptions.
+Data Analysis Hint 4 There is a direct tradeoff between amount of data and the strength (restrictiveness) of model assumptions.
 If you have a lot of data, you do not need to assume as much.
 If you have a small sample size, you will probably have to adopt fairly restrictive assumptions in order to conclude anything from your data.